World-class research. Ultimate impact.

 · Policy and regulations in organic waste management

 Waste Management in Agroecosystems especially welcomes studies that take interdisciplinary approaches, covering waste treatment technologies associated with bioconversion or bioproduction of added-value materials for sustainable agriculture and their implications for the environment and the soil-plant system.
 Studies addressing the implications of waste management and treatment innovations on policy, regulation and public perception are also welcome.
 Detailed physiological or biochemical analyses of the biological components of plant, animal or microorganism systems will not be considered.

-Waste Management in Agroecosystems welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Waste Management in Agroecosystems welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.